stakater/til/go/how-to-improve-logging-statement.md

 # How to improve logging statement

-Golang's log package have some flags that can be used change the log statement structure.
-Default log message have less information because it show only date and time.
+Golang's log package have some flags that can be used to change the log statement structure.
+Default log message have less information because it show only `date` and `time`.

 Example:
 ```bash